 She is an expert on technology-assisted review (TAR), including different algorithms, workflows, and softwares.
 She has developed effective TAR processes for dozens of clients that incorporate traditional TAR workflows, TAR 2.0 functionality, and other versions adapted to meet project needs.
 She has also consulted on and helped design the industry-leading TAR offering provided by a leading document review platform provider.

 Philip Favro is a Chambers-ranked lawyer, Band-2 USA-Nationwide Litigation Support/eDiscovery, who serves as a trusted advisor to organizations and law firms on issues relating to discovery and information governance.
 As a consultant with Driven, Inc., Phil provides clients with guidance on data preservation practices, litigation holds, data collection strategies, and ESI search methodologies.
-He also offers direction on records retention policies, litigation hold policies, and the need to manage dynamic sources of information found on social networks, messaging applications, and smartphones.
-Phil is available to serve as a special master on issues related to electronic discovery.
+He also offers direction on records retention policies, litigation hold policies, and the need to manage dynamic sources of information found on social networks and messaging applications.
+Phil is also available to serve as a special master on issues related to electronic discovery.

 Consultant, Data Systems Specialist